Plans and Location

 We have prioritized sustainability in our community designs.
-All homes will be built to New Mexico Green Build Standards and will include many energy- and water-conserving features.
+All homes will include many energy- and water-conserving features.
 Attached townhomes provide energy efficiency and a compact building footprint.
-The homes will be all-electric, with Energy Star appliances, energy-efficient windows, low-flow plumbing and gray water for toilets.
+The homes will be all-electric, with Energy Star appliances, energy-efficient windows, and low-flow water fixtures.

 We are landscaping with native, drought-tolerant plants and collecting rainwater to percolate into the soil.
 We’ll also have a community food garden and orchard, and a community-wide composting and recycling program.